HaxeCheckstyle/haxe-checkstyle/LIMITATIONS.md

 * scan files line by line
 * usually applies a regex to each line
 * tries to detect line separator by finding first occurrence of \r, \n or \r\n
-* support all features of Haxe
+* supports all features of Haxe
 * can work with files that won't compile

 ###token based checks